this organization maintain the Wall in Washington, DC? NO.

 How about having music on The Virtual Wall?
 We considered and tried patriotic or remembrance music on memorial pages.
 There are currently too many problems with sounds on web pages, including slow download times and incompatibilities that can crash browser programs or the annoying message "you can't view this page until you install a specific multimedia driver."
 When we first opened The Virtual Wall in 1997, we announced we would accept voice recordings of memorials but too many technical problems have prevented reaching that goal.

 Ask us a question.
-We will answer you and we might post the answer here!
+We will answer you by email and we might post the answer here!